 4th Street will, admittedly, get loud at times.
 At most times.
 We are a conference that makes finding on-site quiet times and spaces rather difficult to create and maintain.
 Conversations merge, diverge, concentrate, and overflow.
 We highly encourage and support members who’d like to seek and establish small-group gatherings around the conference programming in order to connect, discuss and debate, and decompress.

 We will maintain a designated Quiet Room on the same floor as the conference space.
-[The room number is…] This suite is indeed quiet, and intended to be a retreat from conversation and interaction.
+This suite is indeed quiet, and intended to be a retreat from conversation and interaction.
 No member should approach another member in the Quiet Room for either.
 All members are expected to respect those guidelines at all times.

 All members are encouraged to use the restroom that makes them feel most comfortable.
 The quiet rooms have gender neutral bathrooms.